 This option realistically won't apply to most people, with average speeds in excess of 100Mb, it is for those who really need consistency from their internet.
 If you're having to import and export large files, streaming a lot or just living in a large household, this could be a worthwhile way to go.

 Broadband deals contract length

 Much like the other factors involved with choosing an internet deal, this is a feature that changes completely based on which ISP you choose.
-BT offers 24 month contracts, Virgin has a mix of different options including 12 and 18 but the majority of providers will put you in for 18.
+BT offers 24 month contracts, Virgin has a mix of different options including 12 and 18 but the majority of providers will offer 18 month contracts.

 Using our filter at the top of the page, you can filter to look at the different lengths but the majority will be 12, 18 or 24 months long, so if you want anything shorter, you'll need to contact your provider of choice.

-Do I have to pay an upfront fee for my broadband?
+Do I have to pay an upfront fee for broadband?

 The vast majority of broadband suppliers will charge you some sort of fee at the start, sometimes known simply as an upfront costs and sometimes a 'set-up' fee for getting your line sorted and box installed.

 However, there are some providers who do away with the starting costs and others who occasionally offer free upfront promotions.
 The likes of Vodafone, Plusnet, Post Office and Shell Energy don't charge set-up fees.

 Can I add TV to my broadband package?